Book Nook

 The Law of Innocence

-With the prosecution led by Dana also known as Death Row, the challenges for Halley are not getting any lesser.
-Although there are thousands of people against Haller, there are a few who showed their loyalty to him.
-You will see a lot of familiar faces popping up in the novel; if you have read previous novels by Michael Connelly.
 With all these accusations, speedy trials, and as more Mickey digs into the issue the more it gets tangled up.
 The situation worsens when the FBI becomes part of the whole murder scene!

 I will drop the further discussion right here and will let you read the whole novel on your own!